Bone Marrow Transplant

 Fluid overload.
 This is a complication that can lead to pneumonia, liver damage, and high blood pressure.

-The main reason for fluid overload is because the kidneys cannot keep up with the
+The main reason for fluid overload is because the kidneys can't keep up with the large

-large amount of fluid being given.
-The fluid is given in the form of intravenous (IV)
+amount of fluid being given.
+The fluid is given in the form of IV (intravenous) hydration,

 medicines, nutrition, and blood products.
 The kidneys may also be damaged.
 This can